hubotio/hubot/docs/scripting.md

 }
 ```

-The `robot` argument is an instance of your robot friend.
+The `robot` parameter is an instance of your robot friend.
 At this point, we can start scripting up some awesomeness.

 ## Hearing and responding